-Your choice whether to take medication or not will depend on your situation.
+Your specialist may recommend that you start treatment but the choice is ultimately yours and will depend on your situation.
 To help you make a decision the following things may be useful.

 To help you decide about taking medication, for you or your child, it can be important to be aware of, and think through, the benefits and risks of taking, or not taking, ASM.
 This may depend on how your seizures affect you and how often they happen.

 If you need more information to help you to make a decision, you can talk to your specialist, ESN, or GP.
 You can also talk it through with our epilepsy helpline.

 How serious can the risks be?

 For most people with epilepsy, seizures last for a short time and stop on their own.
 Although there is a risk of accident and injury, seizures themselves do not usually cause any lasting harm.
 However, for some people their seizures can cause serious harm.

 Status epilepticus (or ‘status’) is where a seizure continues without stopping, or a series of seizures happen without the person recovering in between, for five minutes or more.
 This can happen with any seizure type.
 When status happens in a tonic clonic seizure, this is life-threatening and needs urgent treatment.